blei-lab/edward/README.md

     * Variational auto-encoders
     * Inclusive KL divergence (KL(p || q))

+It supports __criticism__ of the model and inference via

+* Prior and posterior predictive checks

 It also has __features__ including

 * [TensorFlow](https://www.tensorflow.org) for backend computation, which includes automatic differentiation, GPU support, computational graphs, optimization, and TensorBoard